-Low-fat cereal bar with a juice popper or flavoured milk
+1 low fat cereal bar with a juice popper or flavoured milk

-Fruit bun with a juice popper
+1 fruit bun with a juice popper

-Two large pikelets with jam or honey, plus a snack pack of canned fruit
+2 large pikelets with jam or honey plus a snack pack canned fruit

-Fruit muffin (try the easy-fruit muffin packet mixes) with a juice popper or water
+Fruit muffin with a juice popper or water

-FLUID INTAKE ON THE DAY
+Fluid intake on the day

-In the half-hour prior to starting activity, aim to get your child to drink about half to one cup of water or some of a sports drink.
+In the half hour prior to starting activity, aim to get your child to drink about 1⁄2 -1 cup of water or sports drink.

 Cool fluids need to be made available to all players at frequent intervals during each game.

-Different age groups play for different time periods on normal competition days.
-The 'littlies' (five to seven years) who play Fun Net have a relatively unstructured game for about 30 minutes.
+The littlies (aged 5 to 7) who play Fun Net have a relatively unstructured game for about 30 minutes.
 Try to ensure at least one drinks break during this time.

-Those playing Netta Netball (eight to 10 years) play four 10-minute quarters and the older girls play four 15-minute quarters.
-In both cases, the advice is the same - ensure your child has at least half a cup of fluid at each break in play.
-This equates to a couple of 'good mouthfuls'.
-On some days they might need a bit more depending on their level of exertion and conditions.
+Eight to 10 year olds playing Netta Netball have four 10 minute quarters.
+And the older girls play four 15 minute quarters.
+In both cases the advice is the same - ensure your child has at least half a cup of drink at each break in play.
+This equates to a couple of "good mouthfuls".
+On hot days they might need a bit more.
+Oranges at half time are fine, but they should have water as well.

-On a carnival day, keeping up the fluid intake between games is very important.
-Some girls could end up on the court for two hours or more during the day.
+On a carnival day keeping up the fluid intake between games is also very important.
+Some girls could end up on court for two hours or more during the day.
 This is hard work and they need to top up with snacks and fluids between each game to keep performing at their best.

-Some children will obviously need more fluids than others, so keep checking how your child is feeling.
-If they are starting to look or feel hot, increase the fluids a little more.
+Some children will obviously need more fluids than others so keep a check on how your child is feeling.
+If they are starting to look or feel hot, push the fluids a little more.

-During the warmer months, children will need to be reminded to drink more frequently as they could get quite hot and experience increased fluid losses.
+During the warmer months children will need to be reminded to drink more frequently as they could get quite hot and experience increased fluid losses.
 As winter creeps in, their fluid losses will lessen but it is even more important to remind them to drink, as they often won't feel thirsty despite being dehydrated.

-Immediately after their game, encourage players to drink the rest of their bottle (at least 500ml).
-Sports drinks and water are best consumed during and after long sessions of activity, and are especially important during a carnival where children may be active over an extended period of time.
-As netball is an outdoor sport, encourage kids to seek shade-shelter between games on carnivals to reduce their risk of overheating and sunburn.
-Sports drinks have been proven to be useful in recovery after exercise as they assist fluid and electrolyte replacement.
+Immediately after their game, encourage players to drink the rest of their bottle (at least 500 mL).
+Sports drinks and water are best during and after long sessions of activity and are especially important during a carnival where children may be active over a long period of time.
+Because netball is an outdoor sport encourage kids to seek shade shelter between games on carnivals to reduce their risk of overheating and sunburn.

+Sports drinks and sports cordials have been proven to be useful in recovery after exercise as they assist fluid and electrolyte replacement.
 Also, it has been shown that children will drink more if the fluid is flavoured - vary the flavours to avoid taste fatigue.